 Note that there is an additional tax that you need to pay if you wish to take photos inside the castle: 30 Lei per photo camera.

-You will find more info about the official visiting hours and the tickets for Peles castle on the official website of the museum here.
+You will find more info about the official visiting hours and the tickets for Peles castle on the museum's official website.

 I mentioned in the previous chapter another castle, Pelisor castle, located very close to Peles castle.